-Due to my in-depth familiarity with exams and mark schemes, I have also written multiple GCSE revision resources for my fellow teaching colleagues and was personally responsible for the creation of a school-wide scheme of English GCSE intervention resources which will be rolled out next year in my absence.
+Due to my in-depth familiarity with exams and mark schemes, I have experience writing GCSE revision resources for my fellow teaching colleagues and was personally responsible for the creation of a school-wide scheme of English GCSE intervention resources which has subsequently been rolled out school-wide.

 I also carry out work with students abroad, such as from Singapore, to help them maintain a level with the UK London Schools in order that any transition to a UK based education is as smooth as possible.
 Additionally, I enjoy helping students prepare for the common entrance exams as well.